 1. Introduction to card links

-With Kanbanize, you easily break down projects and strategic initiatives across all levels of the organizational hierarchy.
+With Kanbanize, you can easily break down projects and strategic initiatives across all levels of the organizational hierarchy.
 The tool’s advanced system for visualizing dependencies allows you to create multiple levels of project Kanban boards, break down projects into smaller assignments at each level, and connect all aspects together with various task relations.
 For example, users can make any task a parent or child to another or specify the processing order by using a predecessor-successor connection.
 The status of each connected card is visible at a glance so that teams can react to problems in a timely fashion.

 Linking Kanban cards on different boards or workflows helps you to get better visibility and never lose track of your work.

-These are the type of connections that can be established between the cards In Kanbanize:
+These are the type of connections that can be established between the cards in Kanbanize: